paken-inc/paken-homepage/README.md

 - Setup a reverse proxy for your app with Nginx on /etc/nginx/sites-available
 - Use PM2 to start your app's process
 - On the browser go to your server's URL to run the app

+## Server setup in production

+- Change server name to your domain on /etc/nginx/sites-available
+- Run certbot